Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
+  --no-vuln-data-severity {ok,warn,crit,unknown}
+                        State to report when the vulnerability database could not be queried and no vulnerability data is available.
-  --path PATH           Local path to your WordPress installation, typically
-                        within your Webserver's Document Root.
-Read to determine the installed core version and the installed plugins and themes, which the remote scan on its own cannot see completely.
+                        The check still reports everything it can determine without that data, but a clean result then only means nothing else was found, not that the target is free of known vulnerabilities.
+Default: ok --path PATH           Local path to your WordPress installation, typically within your Webserver's Document Root.
+Read to determine the installed core version and the installed plugins and themes, which the remote scan on its own cannot see completely, and to determine the site URL when --url is not given.
 A path that does not exist is not an error: the check then reports what the remote scan found and says so.
 Default:
                         /var/www/html/wordpress